Jurors at Lucy Letby trial told to ‘decide case on evidence and nothing else’

 Letby, 34, is accused of the attempted murder of an infant known as Child K on February 17 2016.

-On Tuesday, trial judge Mr Justice Goss told the jury the defendant was convicted almost a year ago of having murdered a number of babies and attempted to have murdered others.
+On Tuesday, trial judge Mr Justice Goss told the jury at Manchester Crown Court the defendant was convicted almost a year ago of having murdered a number of babies and attempted to have murdered others.

 He said it was “highly likely” they would know something about the case from when the verdicts were announced.